How To Create A Crypto Exchange Business

 3. Keep Up With Legal Requirements

 Governments have different regulations and legal requirements regarding crypto investing and trading in different countries.
 You have to thoroughly understand the regulations where you plan on launching your crypto broker.
 Failure to comply with regulations such as Know Your Customer (KYC) can potentially result in civil and criminal charges.

 A popular example of a crypto margin trading exchange that failed to comply with local authorities is BitMEX.
 The exchange was charged for operating an unregistered cryptocurrency platform in the U.S and breaching anti-money laundering requirements, also known as KYC/AML laws.
 As a result of the charges, the exchange has lost its place as the top exchange for derivatives trading.

-Lastly, obtaining a financial trading license or approval from a regulatory body can be time consuming task that should be factored in the overall development process.
+Lastly, obtaining a financial trading license or approval from a regulatory body can be time time-consuming task that should be factored in the overall development process.
 If legal compliance isn't your forte, hiring a legal counsel or third-party legal team would be appropriate.

 4. Partner With Experienced Developers

 Unless you are a skilled developer, you will need to hire a team or outsource the development of the exchange to a third party.
 Different companies will charge different rates; so you have to do your homework.
 The cheapest solution doesn't always pay off in the long run, so conduct your due diligence to find a trustworthy company with experience.
-Alternatively, there is the option to use battle-tested software, tried and true solutions such as open-source white label exchanges.
+Alternatively, there is the option to use battle-tested software, and tried and true solutions such as open-source white label exchanges.

 5. Decide If You Want To Accept Fiat Currency